Student Accounts and Email

 Whom to Contact

 The Library and IT Services is located on the first floor of the Myrin Library.
-All technology related questions including problem reports and service requests, should be directed to extension 3789 or via e-mail at email@example.com.
+All technology related questions including problem reports and service requests, should be directed to extension 3789 or via email@example.com.
 When off-campus you may call 610 409-3789.
+Support tickets can also be submitted through https://requests.ursinus.edu.

 Acceptable Use Policies

-Examples of unauthorized and inappropriate use of college computing resources includes (but is not limited to):
+Examples of unauthorized and inappropriate use of college computing resources includes (but are not limited to):

 - harassment of others